lawrennd/old_talks/_deepgp/includes/deep-olympic.md

 \code{# Call the initalization m.initialize()}

-\slidenotes{}{Now optimize the model.
+\notes{Now optimize the model.
 The first stage of optimization is working on variational parameters and lengthscales only.
 ```
 m.optimize(messages=False,max_iters=100)
 ```